Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Kultur Ostdeutschland

-Die Schriftsteller:innen Simone Buchholz, Dana Grigorcea, Jovana Reisinger und Alain Claude Sulzer im Gespräch mit Jan Ehlert:
+The writers Simone Buchholz, Dana Grigorcea, Jovana Reisinger, and Alain Claude Sulzer in talk with Jan Ehlert:

 Reisinger:

-Alexandru Bulucz: »We appeal to the German authorities to use all possible diplomatic means to get Toomaj Salehi out of the country, to a safe place where no one will have to apologise for wishing a fundamentalist, unjust regime to hell.« At the congress, we presented not only the imprisoned Iranian rapper Toomaj Salehi, but also the prominent blogger and writer Alaa Abd el-Fattah (presentation: Sandra Hetzl), who has been imprisoned in Egypt for more than ten years, and Vietnamese writer and human rights activist Pham Dong Trang (presentation: Jayrôme Robinet).
-ALL PRESENTATIONS
+Alexandru Bulucz: »We call on the German authorities to pursue every possible diplomatic avenue to get, Toomaj Salehi out of the country, to a safe place where no one has to apologize for wishing a fundamentalist, unjust regime to hell.« Apart from the imprisoned Iranian rapper Toomaj Salehi the congress also focused on the prominent blogger and writer Alaa Abd el-Fattah (introduced by Sandra Hetzl), and on the Vietnamese writer and human rights activist Pham Dong Trang (introduced by Jayrôme Robinet).
+TEXTS AND AUDIOS [all in German]

 Carsten Brosda: The public sphere is not a safe space